thomasPASTE/live/turnserver.md

    - Watch for high CPU/memory usage
    - Track active connections

-2. **Security**
+3. **Security**
-   - Regularly rotate TURN credentials
+   - Regularly update credentials
-   - Monitor for unusual traffic patterns
+   - Monitor for abuse
-   - Keep coturn, OpenSSL, and certificates up to date
+   - Keep coturn and SSL certificates up to date
-   - Use strong cipher suites for TLS connections
-   - Maintain proper file permissions

 ## Support

 For issues or questions: